 The name of a previously defined prefix list.
-This list is the per-peer RP-address filter that specifies RP addresses for which the MSDP speaker accepts (that is, caches).
+This list is the per-peer RP-address filter that specifies RP addresses that determine which cache entries are advertised to the peer.
 The RP address is gained from the RP Address field of an MSDP SA packet.